raphaelhoffmann/mat-fac/README.md

 # Tutorial: Text Similarity and Clustering

-There are many situations in which we would like to measure the semantic similarity of two snippets of text.
+There are many situations in which we would like to measure the likeness of meaning – or *semantic* similarity – of text.
 A few examples are:

 * *Gaining corpus overview*: Given a new collection of documents, one is often interested in getting an overview of what types of documents are contained in the collection.
 Clustering similar documents can give us such an overview.
-* *Finding examples for extractor development*: Developing extractors often requires finding examples to inform new rules for distant supervision or features.
-Showing sentences without extractions but which are most similar to those with extractions helps us find recall errors and improve extractors.
+* *Finding examples for extractor development*: Developing extractors typically requires finding examples to inform new rules for distant supervision or features.
+Showing sentences without extractions but which are similar to those with extractions helps us find recall errors and improve extractors.
-* *Enhancing extraction with latent types as features*: Type information can dramatically improve the quality of an extractor, but typical named-entity taggers capture only a handful of types.
+* *Enhancing extraction with latent types as features*: Type information can dramatically improve the quality of an extractor, but typical entity type taggers recognize only a handful of types.
 We can add latent type information by clustering words or phrases (with context they appear in), and adding features that indicate cluster membership.
 * *Linking entities with an incomplete database*: For many entity linking tasks we only have partial databases.
 For example, there is no database that contains all persons or organizations in the world.
-When mentions cannot be linked to a database it is often still useful to cluster them.
+In such cases it may be useful to collect all information about the unknown entities by clustering their mentions, and add them to the database.

+While these are all examples where we are interested in *semantic* similarity of text, it is worth noting that there also exists a notion of *syntactic* similarity.
+Syntactic similarity, which is often used for identifying near-duplicate documents and plagariasm, is not covered in this tutorial.

-In this tutorial, we develop a system that estimates the semantic similarity of documents and both, finds the nearest neighbors to any given document, and creates a global clustering of documents.
+In this tutorial, we show how to estimate the semantic similarity of two documents, using the Vector Space Model, TF/IDF, and Latent Semantic Analysis.
+We further show how to find the nearest neighbor to any given document, and how to cluster a set of documents.

 We use the [Reuters-21578 dataset](http://archive.ics.uci.edu/ml/machine-learning-databases/reuters21578-mld/reuters21578.html),
 which contains 20,000 articles that appeared on the Reuters newswire in 1987.